wikimedia/design-codex/packages/codex-docs/component-demos/lookup/lookup.md

 </template>
 </cdx-demo-wrapper>

-### Default
+### Basic usage

-The Lookup component will emit `input` events on input, which the parent component should react to by computing or fetching menu items, then providing those items to the Lookup component for display by updating the `menu-items` prop.
+The Lookup component emits an event on input.
+The parent component should react by computing or fetching menu items, then providing those items to the Lookup component for display by updating the `menu-items` prop.
+The user can then select an item from the menu.

+There are 2 ways to listen for input changes:
+1. Listen for `input` events, like in the example below.
+Do this if you only need to know about the input when it changes.
+2. Use `v-model` to bind the `inputValue` prop and listen for either `input` or `update:input-value` events.
+Do this if you need to know the current input value at other times, or if you want to be able to set the input value.
+See the [Vue usage](#vue-usage) tables for more information.

 Items are displayed via the MenuItem component—see the [MenuItem docs](./menu-item) for more options.
 In this example, a `menuConfig` object is passed to the Lookup to bold the label text.
 Note that in this example, menu items are Wikidata items with a human-readable label and a Wikidata entity ID value.

 ::: warning